-The Office of Surveillance Commissioners is responsible for reviewing our activities carried out under RIPA 2000.
+The Investigatory Powers Commissioner's Office is responsible for reviewing our activities carried out under RIPA 2000.
 All authorities are subject to review and inspection.
 Inspection will cover policy and procedures as well as individual investigations.

 3. The use of a Covert Human Intelligence Source (CHIS)